vraptunovich/stock/README.md

 python src/strike_buckets_summary.py

-Run a single stage:
+Run a single step:

 python src/add_relative_strike.py

 🤖 GitHub Actions Automation

-The repository includes a workflow:

-.github/workflows/pipeline.yml
+The pipeline can run automatically:

+on a schedule (cron)

+on push to main

+with artifact export

+Example workflow (.github/workflows/pipeline.yml):

 on:
 schedule:
 - cron: "0 4 * * *"